Skip to main content

 Testing and diagnosis of congenital heart disease

-Many serious congenital heart diseases are detected during pregnancy, during a routine ultrasound exam.
-Others may be diagnosed shortly after birth.
-Less serious heart conditions may go undiagnosed until children are older and begin to show certain signs or symptoms of congenital heart disease.
+Many serious congenital heart diseases are found before birth, during a routine ultrasound exam.
+Other conditions are diagnosed shortly after birth.
+Less serious heart conditions may not be diagnosed until a child is older and begins to show certain symptoms of congenital heart disease.

 Treatments for congenital heart disease

-Congenital heart problems range from simple to complex.
-Some heart problems can be watched by your child's cardiologist and managed with medicines, while others will require heart surgery or cardiac catheterization — sometimes as soon as in the first few hours after birth.
+Congenital heart problems can be simple or very complex.
+Some heart problems can be watched by your child's cardiologist and managed with medicine, while others require heart surgery or cardiac catheterization — sometimes as soon as the first few hours after birth.

-A child may even "grow out" of some of the simpler heart problems, such as patent ductus arteriosus (PDA) or atrial septal defect (ASD).
-These conditions may simply resolve on their own as the child grows.
-Other children will have more complex forms of congenital heart disease, or a combination of different types, and require several operations or catheter interventions and ongoing care throughout their lives.
+Some conditions, such as PDA or ASD, may resolve on their own as your child grows.
+More complex forms of congenital heart disease, or a combination of different types, will require several operations or catheter interventions and ongoing care throughout a child’s life.

 Outlook and follow-up care for congenital heart disease

 Babies with congenital heart disease are followed by specialists called pediatric cardiologists.
-These physicians diagnose heart conditions and help manage the health of children before and after surgical repair of the heart problem.
+These experts diagnose heart conditions and help manage your child’s health before and after surgical repair.
 Specialists who correct heart problems in the operating room are known as pediatric cardiovascular or cardiothoracic surgeons.

-It is imperative that individuals born with congenital heart disease who have reached adulthood transition to the appropriate type of cardiac care.
-The type of care required is based on the type of CHD a person has.
-People with simple types of CHD can generally be cared for by a community adult cardiologist.
-Those with more complex types of CHD will need to be cared for at a center that specializes in adult congenital heart disease, like the Philadelphia Adult Congenital Heart Center.
+It is very important that children born with CHD transition to the appropriate type of cardiac care when they reach adulthood.
+The type of care required is based on the type of CHD.
+Adults with a simple type of CHD can generally be cared for by a community adult cardiologist.
+Those with more complex conditions will need to be cared for at a center that specializes in adult congenital heart disease, such as the Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine.

 Why Choose Us